 The Type R utilizes a pressure die cast aluminum alloy block with cast-iron cylinder liners for light weight and maximum rigidity.
 Its highly rigid crankshaft is made of forged, high-strength steel with eight full balance weights to reduce vibration at high rpm by 20 percent.
 The journals of the crankshaft also feature a special micro-polished surface finish for reduced friction and increased durability.

-Cylinder head design for the Type R is a double overhead camshaft, four valves-per-cylinder configuration which incorporates the exclusive VTEC system.
+Cylinder head design for the Type R is a double overhead camshaft, four-valves-per-cylinder configuration which incorporates the exclusive VTEC system.
 The Type R engine utilizes the latest combustion technology to provide a combination of fuel efficiency and power.
 Because of the low surface-to-volume area of the chamber, minimal surface area is exposed to the heat of combustion and more heat is retained in the expanding gases, resulting in increased thermal efficiency.
-And the generous "squish" area around the combustion chamber yields increased gas turbulence, faster flame propagation, and even better efficiency.
+And the generous "squish" area around the combustion chamber yields increased gas turbulence for faster flame propagation, and even better efficiency.

 Special high-performance dual intake valve springs with an oval-shaped cross section are utilized to allow the use of high-performance camshafts for increased flow at high rpm.
 The unique oval shape allows a stronger valve spring to be fitted in the same area as a conventional spring.
 Conventional dual high-performance valve springs are used on the exhaust valves.
 Camshafts fitted to the Integra Type R are longer duration with higher lift to help increase engine breathing and top-end horsepower.
 At high engine speeds, valve lift on the intake side is increased by 0.9 mm, and on the exhaust side by 1.1 mm, compared to the GS-R. The valve timing is extended an additional 10 degrees on the intake side and 8 degrees on the exhaust side.